ASITHAMUMNAKP/weatherApp/README.md

 # weatherApp
-Its a simple app that shows the weather of diffrent states
+Its a simple app that shows the weather of different states